MultiTechSystems/libxDot/README.md

 # libxDot-mbed5
 Stable version of the xDot library for mbed 5.
 This version of the library is suitable for deployment scenarios.

+This library is compaible with mbed-os version 5.1.5 and above.